prcutler/stoneopen/wp-content/plugins/si-contact-form/readme.txt

 == Changelog ==

+- akismet 3.xx compatible
+- Bug fix: ampersand and quotes were showing as entity in the To: name in the email

+= 4.0.19 =
+- (15 May 2014) - Removed themefuse ad (their site was flagged by Google as possibly infected).
+- Bug Fix: the 'follow' feature was not working correctly if fields were re-sorted.
+- New feature: When Name field is set to "First Name, Last Name" you can use the check box "inline" to get the last name to follow the first name on the same line.
+- tested for WP 3.9.1

 = 4.0.18 =
 - (07 Dec 2013) - Bug fix: query into hidden field type was not working.